 Impact positively upon the next generation by promoting positive responses to learning, developing pupils’ confidence and lively engagement through a well-thought out, challenging and progressive curriculum

 Provide opportunities and experiences which broaden pupils’ perspectives on what is possible for them and the wider community

 Value contributions to enhance pupils’ education interacting with the wider community

 Facilitate a Christian, value-led education fostering a strong sense of belonging

 Foster and strengthen cohesion and respect for difference

-Raise aspirations by broadening horizons and widening opportunities
+Raise aspirations by expanding opportunities and widening horizons

-The National Curriculum is delivered through discrete lessons as well as topics using the four stages of learning – Engage, Develop, Innovate and Express.
+The National Curriculum is delivered through discrete lessons.
 The more able are challenged and children who find aspects of their learning more difficult have scaffolds and support, as necessary.

 Teachers use assessment for learning to inform planning on a day to day basis as well as plan the future learning.
 Formal assessments are used to assess and track the knowledge and skills pupils have gained against expectations in English and Maths.
 Through our bespoke milestone assessments and tracking system, all subjects are assessed and monitored.

 All assessments, both summative and formative, are used to identify children who need challenge or support which is monitored regularly.
 Pupil outcomes, and therefore quality of the curriculum, is evaluated and adaptations and changes are made accordingly.
 Summative assessments are completed at least three times each year allowing pupils to demonstrate their growing understanding of their subjects and teachers to assess the impact of their teaching.
 Our formative assessments are designed to support students in achieving fluency in each subject committing learning to long-term memory through retrieval practice.